 I love serving cheese boards when we have guests.
 They’re easy to make, can be prepared in advance, don’t require heating, and guests absolutely demolish them by the end of the evening.

-Christmas is a fun time to make a festive cheese board, adorned with seasonal cheeses and red and green garnishes like fruit and olives.
+December is a fun time to make a festive Christmas Cheese Board, adorned with seasonal cheeses and red and green garnishes like berries and olives.

 How to choose cheese for a cheese board